CharlesHawkinsMSU/PMN-Pipeline/Manual.md

 #### PGDB (Pathway Genome Database)

 The final output of the pipeline.
 These databases contain a representation of the metbolism of one<sup>\*</sup> type of organism (a species or subspecies, typically).
-It contains representations of all the pathways, enzymes, reactions, and compounds (believed to be) present in the organism according to the computational predictions made by the pipeline, as well as any pathways and enzymes from the reference database that were annotated to the organism with experimental evidence.
+It contains representations of all the pathways, enzymes, reactions, and compounds that are (believed to be) present in the organism according to the computational predictions made by the pipeline, as well as any pathways and enzymes from the reference database that were annotated to the organism with experimental evidence.

 <sup>\*</sup> Pathway Tools does support multi-organism databases, and the reference databases PlantCyc and MetaCyc are examples of multi-organism databases.
 The PMN pipeline, however, is intended to produce only single-organism databases at present.

 #### PlantCyc

-A plant-specific reference database (PGDB) built, maintained, and distributed by Rhee lab at Michigan State University as part of the Plant Metabolic Network (PMN) project.
+A plant-specific reference database (PGDB) built, maintained, and distributed by the Rhee lab at Michigan State University as part of the Plant Metabolic Network (PMN) project.
 It contains pathways, enzymes, reactions, and compounds from species within Viridiplantae (land plants and green algae).
 It is used as the default reference database when creating PGDBs using the PMN pipeline.

 #### RPSD (Reference Protein Sequence Dataset)